-- note the 3 petitions (as detailed in the separate report to this Cabinet) received objecting to the introduction of car parking charges, heard at a recent Audit and Scrutiny Committee; - ii) consider and agree the recommendations for addressing local concerns including the introduction of resident parking permits and the removal of Bradshaw Street, Saltcoats from the chargeable car parks; and - iii) consider and agree the level of charges to be introduced in the car parks, noting that should option 3 (as detailed within Appendix 3) be the preferred option, then an alternative source of revenue funding will need to be identified to address the budget shortfall identified in paragraph 4.1 of this report.
+Title: Car Parking Charges Purpose: To ask Council: to consider and agree the outcome and recommendations arising from the local discussions held with Ward Members and local measures proposed following the introduction of DPE and car parking charges; and to ask Council to consider and agree the level of parking charges to be introduced.
+Recommendation: Council is asked to: i) consider and agree the recommendations for addressing local concerns including the introduction of resident parking permits and the removal of Bradshaw Street, Saltcoats from the chargeable car parks; and ii) consider and agree the level of charges to be introduced in the car parks, noting that should option 3 (as detailed within Appendix 3) be the preferred option, then an alternative source of revenue funding will need to be identified to address the budget shortfall identified in paragraph 4.1 of this report.